thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 * TOC
 {:toc}

-An essential attribute of the MQTT broker involves the reception of messages disseminated by clients, their filtration based on topics, and subsequent distribution to subscribers.
+An essential attribute of the MQTT broker involves the reception of messages published by clients, their filtration based on topics, and subsequent distribution to subscribers.
 This procedure bears immense significance, particularly when operating under substantial workloads.
 Within this discourse, we shall illustrate the measures undertaken to ascertain that the ThingsBoard MQTT broker maintains unwavering capability in simultaneously accommodating approximately **100M** connected clients, while effectively managing the influx and outflow of **3M MQTT publish messages per second**.